Experience the Definitive Advantage

 Healthcare Providers can influence the cost of any given procedure or care episode in a variety of ways, such as through the accuracy of their diagnosis and the relative effectiveness of their prescribed treatments.
 The devices, supplies, and tools they use during each care episode can also seriously affect costs.
 Supply costs can be relatively standardized or minimal for some fields, like family medicine, but vary widely among others, such as surgery, because some procedures rely heavily on a device, like a spinal implant or pacemaker insertion.
 The reason for the variation isn’t always provider skill, but his choice of supplies, a category in hospital supply chain circles known as physician preference items (PPIs).
 PPIs, as the name suggests, are devices used in medical procedures at the discretion of the physician.
 While intended as a way to ensure physicians use the most suitable device for the patient, PPIs may be more expensive than alternatives with the same clinical effectiveness, and may even be associated with worse outcomes.
 Some physicians may favor a particular device brand simply due to long-term use.
-Various reports have estimated that PPIs constitute anywhere between 40% and 60% a hospital’s total supply costs.
+Various reports have estimated that PPIs constitute anywhere between 40 and 60 percent of a hospital’s total supply costs.

 Top 10 Hospitals with Highest Supply Cost Ratio